NQProject-QuizApp/Backend/README.md

 * To install ale required dependencies: `pip install -r requirements.txt`

 #### Docker:
 Channels features require Redis to run.
-To achieve this, Docker is one of the easy ways.
+This can be achieved with Docker.

 Download and install Docker from here: https://www.docker.com/get-started